119-org/SmartWatch/README.md

 ------------

 You should of course try to compile the code in this repository, you will need a JDK from Oracle and Apache Ant.
 This way you can contribute by making changes and pushing back your improvements.

-Please note that this repository has submodules:
+Note that the repository has submodules:
 [HOW TO CLONE SUBMODULES](https://github.com/underverk/SmartWatch/wiki/Cloning-Submodules)

 If you, on the other hand, just want to get started quickly: